Azuriye/pytwt-image-embed-bot/README.md

  5. ffmpeg
  6. XClientTransaction (https://github.com/iSarabjitDhiman/XClientTransaction)

-copy `config.example.json` and rename to `config.json`, then open and fill out token and channel id
+copy `config.template.json` and rename to `config.json`, edit to fill in your tokens & channels.

 ### Run